x

 VEJLE KOMMUNE ACTIVE Participant

-REGION SJAELLAND ACTIVE Participant
+REGION SJAELLAND TERMINATED Participant

 Ikast-Brande Kommune ACTIVE Participant